zachbutton/crystalize.js/README.md

    readable
 ```

 You pass actions into the reducer, and then they're aggregated into the accumulator, in this case, your app state.
 You have your state, which is great, but your action is gone.
-It cannot be replayed, and timing data about that action is lost, unless you add _additional state_ in order to track that information.
+It cannot be replayed, and timing data about that action is lost, unless you add _additional state_ to track that information.

 Here's the flow of Crystalize.js: